Psychpsyo/Cross-Universe-Online-Battle/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what should have happened.
+Describe what should have happened here.

 **Screenshots**
 You may add screenshots to help explain your problem. (optional)